Photo by Alex Suprun

 Here’s how to navigate the world of image copyright so you can benefit from the wealth of creativity online while avoiding any legal and financial repercussions.

-When a person creates an image – or another type of intellectual property – the copyright to that piece of work is automatically assigned to the creator, which means they can decide how it is used and distributed.
-This means, that the creator does not need to provide a copyright notice or register their work with a copyright office.
+The longer version: When a person creates an image – or another type of intellectual property – the copyright to that piece of work is automatically assigned to the creator, which means they can decide how it is used and distributed.
+The creator does not need to provide a copyright notice or register their work with a copyright office.
 (Though a copyright notice can be useful in online image protection and registering does grant additional protection in some countries, including the right to statutory damages.)

 According to the Copyright Law of the United States, the copyright owner of an image has exclusive rights to: